digidotcom/xbee-java/examples/io/RemoteDIOSample/ReadMe.txt

   periodically and updates the output to follow the input.

   While the push button is pressed the LED should be lighting.

+  NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
+        can be applied to any other local or remote XBee device class.

   Files